pymedphys/pymedphys/README.rst

 PyMedPhys aims to become not just a library, but instead a Medical Physics open source `monorepo`_ where we can all store, review, use, and learn off of each other's code.
-It is structured and glued together with Python, but certainly not limited to Python alone.
+It is structured and glued together with Python, but certainly not limited to one programming language.

 .. _`Astropy Project`: http://www.astropy.org/

 .. _`monorepo`: https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext

-This package is available on PyPi (https://pypi.org/project/pymedphys/), GitHub (https://github.com/pymedphys/pymedphys), and conda-forge (https://anaconda.org/conda-forge/pymedphys).
+This package is available on PyPI (https://pypi.org/project/pymedphys/), GitHub (https://github.com/pymedphys/pymedphys), and conda-forge (https://anaconda.org/conda-forge/pymedphys).
 Documentation is at https://pymedphys.com.